-In response to serious or persistent breaches of this policy, the academy may remove the pupil from the classroom for a limited time.
+In response to serious or persistent breaches of this policy, the academy may remove the pupil from the classroom for a limited period of time.

 Pupils who have been removed will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.
-Arrangements for removal from classrooms at Waddington All Saints academy are as follows:
+Arrangements for removal from classrooms at Waddington All Saints Academy are as follows:

 - The class teacher will request the support of the Team Leader. - Two staff members will be present. - The pupil will be informed that they need to move to work in a different area as they are disrupting the learning of others in the class.
-The members of staff will then walk with the pupil to the other area.

-• When a pupil refuses to move or engage and the behaviours continue, then the class will be moved to a different area.
+The members of staff will then walk with the pupil to the other area. - When a pupil refuses to move or engage and the behaviours continue, then a change of face will be made and as a last resort, the class will be moved to a different area, so that they can continue to receive their education entitlement.